kallui/Visto/readme.md

-# Visto: Elevating Stories through Visual Alchemy
+# Visto: Converts Written Stories into Engaging Visual Experiences

-Welcome to Visto, an innovative tool born out of the collaborative spirit of a four-member team during a captivating hackathon.
-Our mission?
-To breathe life into written tales by seamlessly transforming them into captivating visual experiences, all while preserving the soul of the original narrative.
+Visto is a powerful tool developed during a hackathon that transforms written stories into captivating visual experiences.
+This tool leverages GPT-3 for extracting essential story elements and incorporates custom artwork, background music, and interactive features to create an immersive visual novel game.

-## Key Features
+## Features

-- **GPT-3 Integration:** Visto harnesses the power of GPT-3 to deftly extract vital story elements—characters, physical descriptions, dialogues, and scene moods—from both PDF and raw text inputs.
-This enables a rich understanding of the narrative landscape, setting the stage for the visual enchantment that follows.
+- **Story Conversion:** Visto uses GPT-3 to extract vital story elements, including characters, physical descriptions, dialogues, and scene moods, from PDF or raw text inputs.

-- **Artistic Alchemy with Stable Diffusion AI:** Witness the magic as Visto employs Stable Diffusion AI to craft bespoke artwork for each character and scene background.
-Drawing inspiration from the enchanting style of Studio Ghibli, our tool weaves a visual tapestry that seamlessly blends technology with artistic finesse.

-## Bringing Stories to Life

-- **Visual Novel Transformation:** Utilizing the Ren'Py Python library, Visto takes the extracted story elements and breathes life into them, molding them into visually stunning and interactive visual novel games.
-Immerse yourself in a world where narratives transcend the confines of text, inviting you to explore and experience stories in an entirely new dimension.

-Visto is more than just a tool; it's a testament to the fusion of cutting-edge technology and the timeless art of storytelling.
-Join us on this journey as we reimagine narratives, transcending traditional boundaries and ushering in a new era of visual storytelling.
+- **Custom Artwork Generation:** The tool generates unique artwork for each character and scene background, employing Stable Diffusion AI to capture the distinctive style reminiscent of Studio Ghibli.

+- **Immersive Audio Experience:** Visto enhances the storytelling experience by incorporating diverse background music tailored to the mood of each scene.
+For example, upbeat music accompanies happy scenes, creating a more engaging and emotionally resonant narrative.

+- **Interactive Visual Novel Game:** The extracted story data is transformed into a visually stunning and interactive visual novel game using the Ren'Py python library.
+This allows users to engage with the story in a dynamic and visually appealing format.

+## Team

+- Nicholas Januar
+- Steve Paul
+- Danjiro Turner
+- Andre Santiago Correia

 ## Preview: Red Riding Hood Novel

 <img width="1278" alt="image" src="https://github.com/kallui/Visto/assets/90471072/a49dac6d-acaa-48da-9fe4-47f305c9c98b">
 <img width="1278" alt="image" src="https://github.com/kallui/Visto/assets/90471072/d9a5cc99-eae5-4e53-bd66-615619a6eb6d">
 <img width="1278" alt="image" src="https://github.com/kallui/Visto/assets/90471072/f0f4ea59-946b-435b-b7b0-ecbad873641a">